 For couples with children, further support is available in the form of child maintenance.
 Child maintenance is ordinarily claimed via the Child Maintenance Service unless the payer’s income exceeds the maximum maintenance assessment of £3,000 gross per week in which case an application for further support can be made to the family courts.
 However, all parents are entitled to apply for further support in the form of a lump sum or the transfer and settlement of property under Schedule 1 of the Children Act 1989 where necessary, for instance, to provide an appropriate home for a child during his/her minority.
 Such a claim can be brought together with an application in respect of property under TLATA.

 Martha Gray practises in family law.
 She represents clients in a full range of family matters encompassing matrimonial finance and cohabitation disputes, private and public children law and domestic violence.
-She also has an interest in representing vulnerable and incapacitated adults in the Court of Protection.Get Expert Advice You can call us on 01908 904064 or email: firstname.lastname@example.org for confidential family law advice or to arrange a meeting at our office in central Milton Keynes.
-Copyright 2013-2018 Rainscourt Law LLP.
+She also has an interest in representing vulnerable and incapacitated adults in the Court of Protection.Get Expert Advice You can contact us for confidential family law advice.
+We offer free, no obligation, telephone consultations for qualifying individuals.
+If you would like to book an initial phone consultation at no cost, please contact us today.
+Copyright 2013-2022 Rainscourt Law LLP.
 All rights reserved.